top of page

 Our SEN Provision

-At Greenland Community Primary School, we believe that every child, whatever his or her ability, should have the opportunity to access every area of the curriculum to enable them to achieve personal potential academically, socially and emotionally and fully participate in school life.
+At Greenland Community Primary School, we believe that every child, whatever their ability, should have the opportunity to access all areas of the curriculum so they can achieve their personal potential, academically, socially and emotionally and fully participate in school life.
 We believe every teacher is a teacher of every child including those with SEND.
-Our school strives to have high aspirations and expectations for all focusing on outcomes for children.
+Our school strives to have high aspirations and expectations for all, focusing on outcomes for children.
 All pupils follow the National Curriculum at a level and a pace that is appropriate to their abilities.

 We follow the graduated approach and the four-part cycle of assess, plan, do, review.